eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-url.md

 - `pattern` (`string`) ...
 A pattern to enforce rule's document URL.
 It replaces `{{name}}` placeholder by each rule name.
 The rule name is the basename of each rule file.
 Default is undefined.

-If you set the `pattern` option, this rule adds `meta.docs.url` property automatically when you executed `eslint --fix` command.
+If you set the `pattern` option, this rule adds `meta.docs.url` property automatically when you execute `eslint --fix` command.

 The following patterns are considered warnings: